-Any patient who presents with signs of opioid overdose, or when this is suspected, should be administered naloxone.
-Naloxone injection is approved by the FDA and has been used for decades by EMS personnel to reverse opioid overdose and resuscitate individuals who have overdosed on opioids.
+Naloxone should be administered to any person who shows signs of opioid overdose, or when overdose is suspected [4].
+Naloxone injection is approved by the FDA and has been used for decades by emergency medical services (EMS) personnel to reverse opioid overdose and resuscitate individuals who have overdosed on opioids.

-Naloxone can be given by intranasal spray, intramuscular (into the muscle), subcutaneous (under the skin), or intravenous injection.17-19 The most rapid onset of action is achieved by intravenous administration, which is recommended in emergency situations.17 The dose should be titrated to the smallest effective dose that maintains spontaneous normal respiratory drive.
+Naloxone can be given by intramuscular, subcutaneous, or intravenous injection every 2 to 3 minutes [4, 13-14].
+The most rapid onset of action is achieved by intravenous administration, which is recommended in emergency situations [13].
+The dose should be titrated to the smallest effective dose that maintains spontaneous normal respiratory drive.

-Opioid-naive patients may be given starting doses of up to 2 mg without concern for triggering withdrawal symptoms depending on the route of administration.
-2,9,18
+Opioid-naive patients may be given starting doses of up to 2 mg without concern for triggering withdrawal symptoms [2, 4, 7, 14]

-The intramuscular route of administration for naloxone may be suitable for patients with suspected opioid use disorder because it provides a slower onset of action and a prolonged duration of effect, which may minimize rapid onset of withdrawal symptoms.^{2,5,10}
+The intramuscular route of administration may be more suitable for patients with a history of opioid dependence because it provides a slower onset of action and a prolonged duration of effect, which may minimize rapid onset of withdrawal symptoms [2, 4, 7]

 DURATION OF EFFECT.
-The duration of effect of naloxone is 20 to 90 minutes depending on dose and route of administration6, and overdose symptoms.^{5,17,18} The goal of naloxone therapy should be to restore adequate spontaneous breathing, but not necessarily complete arousal.5
+The duration of effect of naloxone is 30 to 90 minutes depending on dose and route of administration, and patients should be observed after this time frame for the return of overdose symptoms [4, 13-14].
+The goal of naloxone therapy should be to restore adequate spontaneous breathing, but not necessarily complete arousal [4].